WHO WE ARE

 Scott Aalbers grew up sampling the rich marine resources that Southern California has to offer.
 As a fish biologist, he has worked on a variety of projects with Hubbs-SeaWorld Research Institute, Scripps Institute of Oceanography, and NOAA Fisheries Highly Migratory Species Division with the intention of promoting sustainable fisheries.
 His research interests include fish reproductive biology, movement patterns, aquaculture, and underwater acoustics.

 Aalbers graduated with a B.S.
 Marine Fisheries Science at Oregon State University and an M.S. in Fish Biology from California State University, Fullerton.
 He holds a United States Coast Guard Captain’s license.

-Mike has been a research technician at PIER since 2017.
+Mike has been a field technician at PIER since 2017.
 Mike assists with the maintenance of the Malolo and provides logistical support for all of PIER’s field research projects.
-As a former fisheries observer, Mike has gained a unique perspective on the lifestyles and grievances of commercial fishers, and brings this knowledge and understanding to his work at PIER.
+As a former fisheries observer, Mike has gained a unique perspective on the lifestyles and needs of commercial fishers, and brings this knowledge and understanding to his work at PIER.